MAZHARMIK/Cpp-STL-Quick-Help/README.md

 cout << sum; //11

-Benefit : You didn't have to write for loop to find the sum :neckbeard:
+Benefit : You didn't have to write for loop to find the sum
 ```